Drone Surveying and

 What is Drone Surveying?

-Drone surveying and mapping combine the capture of high-resolution images and accurate GPS data from the ground through ground control points and checkpoints, processing the data to create geospatial data outputs.
+Drone surveying and mapping combine the capture of high-resolution, georeferenced drone images with accurate GPS data from the ground, obtained through ground control points and checkpoints, to process the data and create geospatial data outputs.

 These outputs are usually a point cloud, a digital elevation model (DEM), a digital terrain model (DTM) and an orthomosaic.
-We provide survey-grade results through our RTK-enabled UAV drone surveying equipment, surveyed ground points, and processed workflow.
+We provide survey-grade topographic surveys through our RTK-enabled UAV drone surveying equipment, surveyed ground points, and processed workflow.

-Our data outputs are imported into CAD and Geospatial applications allowing analysis on the topography.
-Creating a TIN surface within third-party applications, we generate contours at specified intervals, usually 0.5m or 1m.
+Our data outputs are imported into CAD and Geospatial applications, enabling the analysis of topography.
+By creating a TIN surface within third-party applications, we generate contours at specified intervals, typically 0.5 meters or 1 meter.

 Applications of Drone Surveying include: